 - Your name and phone number in case crews are unable to locate the graffiti.

-The City, upon request, removes graffiti from private property free of charge.
+The City, upon request, removes graffiti from private property that is visible from the City's public right away, free of charge.
 Before removing graffiti a hold harmless waiver must be signed by the property owner or authorized representative.
 Property owners that choose to remove graffiti themselves have five business days to complete the removal.

 Graffiti in County Areas

 Public Works crews do not remove graffiti in unincorporated County areas of the City.
 If graffiti is found outside City limits, the County is notified.

 Public Works crews investigate the 101 and 23 freeways for graffiti on a daily basis.
 If graffiti is found the California Department of Transportation (CalTrans) is notified.